-The bituminous material will be applied with a distributor meeting the requirements of Mn/DOT standard specification 2321.3C1.
+Use a distributor as specified in Mn/DOT 2321.3C1.

-B2 Aggregate Spreader
+B. Aggregate Spreader

-The cover aggregate will be applied with an approved mechanical type aggregate spreader that is capable of distributing the aggregate uniformly to the required width and at the designated rate, with the application being sharply defined at the edges.
-The aggregate spreader will be a self-spreader type mounted on pneumatic-tired wheels that are so located as to operate on the freshly applied aggregate.
+Use a self-propelled mechanical type aggregate spreader capable of distributing the aggregate uniformly to the required width and at the designed rate.
+Use a self-propelled type mounted on pneumatic-tired wheels.